Visceral Hypersensitivity Explained: Why 'Normal' Food Hurts You

 If you're trying to figure out whether what you have is IBS, SIBO, or something else nearby, IBS, SIBO, or histamine intolerance is the decision tree.

-What actually turns the volume down
+What turns the volume down

 The goal of treatment isn't to stop your gut from producing gas.
 That's mostly impossible and mostly unnecessary.
 The goal is to reduce the amplification so normal gut activity feels normal again.